|

 two muscles that does not mirror itself, and it connects to the spine at our center.
 Some traditional language dealing with the diaphragm and its role in breathing, have developed in ways that can be misleading to how people relate to their bodies.

-The concept of “breathing from the diaphragm” creates a misunderstanding of that muscle, as it suggests that the diaphragm is both active during expiration and that the voice user can feel the diaphragm and has direct control over it, neither of which is the case.
-During contraction the diaphragm levels out, creating space for the lungs to expand.
-As the lungs get smaller during expiration, the diaphragm releases, creating an upward dome shape by the end of the expiration cycle.
+The concept of “breathing from the diaphragm” creates a misunderstanding of that muscle, as it suggests that the diaphragm is active during expiration and that the voice user can feel the diaphragm and has direct control over it.
+There is no science to support these claims.
 Contraction of the muscle happens during inspiration wherein the diaphragm lowers and flattens.
 This cannot be directly felt or directly controlled by the conscious mind.
-Yet, actions that we take can influence how the diaphragm engages.
-Abdominal muscle contraction, and contraction of intercostal muscles (in between the ribs) can alter how the diaphragm functions.
-If other muscles contract and require the diaphragm to adjust its primary purpose, the diaphragm can not expand fully, thereby creating lower breath capacity.
+As the lungs get smaller during expiration, the diaphragm releases, creating an upward dome shape by the end of the expiration cycle.

 We tend to avoid the idea of “taking” a breath, or “holding” breath, or “pushing”, “pulling”, or otherwise consciously attempting to make the body do anything.
 These kinds of words reinforce the idea of “work” that is a trick of consciousness, and can lead to excessive amounts of breath pressure and physical discomfort.
 We proceed from the belief that if you can feel your abdomen engaging forcefully, you’re probably overburdening the vocal folds.